-As an open-source software, LibreNMS has a huge amount of depth and flexibility, but most of its advantages will come from experienced users with the time to dive into the nitty-gritty insides of LibreNMS.
+As open-source software, LibreNMS has a huge amount of depth and flexibility, but most of its advantages will come from experienced users with the time to dive into the nitty-gritty insides of LibreNMS.
 While diving into LibreNMS’ codebase isn’t a requirement by any means, most of its strengths shine when it’s operated by individuals who are not afraid to get their hands dirty.
 Read the installation docs to get started.

 ManageEngine’s OpManager is a dedicated performance and infrastructure monitoring tool.
 It provides scaling performance monitoring across a range of devices and includes all the standard performance monitoring statistics, including CPU usage, memory, storage, and more.